vangshirley/JavaScript-Projects/README.md

 This is Tic Tac Toe with a twist; cats!
 It is player vs. computer with cat meows on each turn to keep the game alive.

 <b>Pizza Menu</b>
-This is an online pizza menu that allows you to select various toppings and view total due.
+This is an online pizza menu that allows you to select various toppings and view total amount due.

 <b>Calculator</b>
 This is a fully functioning basic calculator.